ciscoheat/haxedci/README.md

 # DCI in Haxe
-[Haxe](http://haxe.org) is a nice multiplatform language which in its third release (May 2013), enables a complete DCI implementation.
-If you don't know what DCI is, go to [fulloo.info](http://fulloo.info) for documentation, details, overview and more.
+[Haxe](http://haxe.org) is a nice multiplatform language which enables a full DCI implementation.
+If you don't know what DCI is, check the Example/Demo below for an introduction.

 ## Short introduction
 DCI stands for Data, Context, Interaction.
 One of the key aspects of DCI is to separate what a system *is* (data) from what it *does* (function).
 Data and function has very different rates of change so they should be separated, not as it currently is, put in classes together.